Support our work by becoming our Patron! Learn More

 Shutters provide privacy to an extent and light control.

-The initial cost is high but it lasts indefinitely or highly durable.
+The initial cost is high but it lasts indefinitely or is highly durable.

 Window Screens

-There are two types of screens which are used very commonly 1) Shoji screens and 2) Window screens
+There are two types of screens that are used very commonly 1) Shoji screens and 2) Window screens

 1) Shoji Screens (Japanese):

-Originally such shades are made from rice paper mounted on a wooden frame coated with black lacquer.
+Originally such shades were made from rice paper mounted on a wooden frame coated with black lacquer.

-Such type of shades is now available in translucent plastic material.
+Such type of shades are now available in translucent plastic material.

 2) Window screens:

-Window screens are commonly called as insect screen or bug screens.
+Window screens are commonly called insect screens or bug screens.

-The mesh is either made out of metal, fibreglass, plastic or other synthetic materials.
+The mesh is made out of metal, fiberglass, plastic, or other synthetic materials.

-The mesh is then stretched in a frame of wood or aluminium to cover the opening of the window.
+The mesh is then stretched in a frame of wood or aluminum to cover the opening of the window.

 Soft Window Treatments